A. Wong: Menu

 The restaurant has provided traditional Cantonese dishes with modern British twists.
 The menu has been seasonal and included Peking duck, guotie (pan-fried dumpling) and xiaolongbao (Shanghai pork dumpling) with ginger-flavoured vinegar foam.
 It has also offered the "Taste of China" tasting menu, which included "soy chicken, ginger oil osetra caviar wrap", Shaanxi shredded lamb 'burger' "with Xinjiang pomegranate salad", char siu "with grated foie gras", "Chengdu street tofu", "Anhui fermented seabass", and "Wuwei smoked duck" (无为熏鸭).

 A. Wong also offered a Xinjiang-inspired dish of deep-fried beef strips with chili and a sauce; "1,000 chili' chicken with snails and Sichuan pepper"; Kung Pao chicken; "seared wagyu beef with mint, chili and lemongrass"; aubergine with Sichuan sauce; and crispy noodles with brown gravy.
 It also has offered dim sum dishes, like prawn cracker with deep-fried seaweed and "pork and prawn dumpling" with "a citrus foam", and desserts, like duck egg custard and "poached merengue with fruit textures".

 A. Wong also offered "Why We Don't Eat Shark Fin Soup", a soup dish containing agar and chicken broth with oil extracted from steamed ham "rolled in sugar".
 Derived from shark fin soup, Wong's dish substituted agar for shark fins because shark finning is banned in the United Kingdom and elsewhere.
 A. Wong also offered "Why The Buddha Didn't Jump Over the Wall" ("barbecued sweet potato with some fermented, salted black-bean relish"), inspired by the Columbian exchange in the 1500s and based on a popular Cantonese dish of "pumpkin and black bean sauce".
 Wong wrote a 2015 cookbook, A. Wong: The Cookbook.

 Reception

-The restaurant earned its first Michelin star in October 2017.
-It then earned its second star in January 2021, becoming the first Chinese restaurant outside Asia and in the United Kingdom to hold two stars.
-To this date, it has been the only two-Michelin-starred Chinese restaurant outside Asia.
+A. Wong earned its first Michelin star in October 2017.
+In January 2021, it became the first Chinese restaurant outside Asia to achieve two Michelin stars.
 Ben McCormack in November 2018 called A. Wong "the best restaurant in Victoria" and "possibly the best Chinese restaurant in Europe".